GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_historical_impact_assessment_sudan_ex1.md

     __Uniqueness__

-    It is important to not only use data from one source becaus of confience.
+    It is important to not only use data from one source because of confidence.
-    The assumption is that different organisations have different capacities and work in different areas, thus they may have better information in some locations of sectors than other organisations.
+    The assumption is that different organizations have different capacities and work in different areas; thus, they may have better information in some locations or sectors than other organizations.

 2. Give the datasets you selected an ID.
 This is essential to be able to later pinpoint from which dataset a particular information was pulled.
 Change the name of the file to the new ID.
 Furthermore, create a list of the datasets you want to use for the HIA.